patrickfuchs/buildH/docs/algorithms_Hbuilding.md

 ![CH2_building](img/how_CH2_building.png)

-We start with the 3 atoms, the central carbon on which we want to reconstruct hydrogens (`C26`), helper1 (`C25`) and helper2 (`C27`) which are connected to the central carbon.
+We start with the 3 atoms, the central carbon on which we want to reconstruct hydrogens (`C26`), helper1 (`C25`) and helper2 (`C27`) which are heavy atoms connected to the central carbon.
 The two helpers will help us build the new hydrogens following standard [tetrahedral geometry](https://en.wikipedia.org/wiki/Tetrahedral_molecular_geometry).

 On the left panel, we first show how to construct 3 vectors: